puppetlabs/puppetlabs-apache/README.md

 ##### `host`

-This parameter determines the hostname or IP address and TCP port number (1-65535) of the FastCGI server.
+Determines the hostname or IP address and TCP port number (1-65535) of the FastCGI server.

 ##### `timeout`

-This parameter sets the number of seconds of FastCGI application inactivity allowed before aborting the request and logging the event at the error LogLevel.
+Sets the number of seconds of FastCGI application inactivity allowed before aborting the request and logging the event at the error LogLevel.
 The inactivity timer applies only as long as a connection is pending with the FastCGI application.
 If a request is queued to an application, but the application doesn't respond by writing and flushing within this period, the request is aborted.
 If communication is complete with the application but incomplete with the client (the response is buffered), the timeout does not apply.

 ##### `flush`

-This parameter forces `mod_fastcgi` to write to the client as data is received from the application.
+Forces `mod_fastcgi` to write to the client as data is received from the application.
 By default, `mod_fastcgi` buffers data in order to free the application as quickly as possible.

 ##### `faux_path`